7 Weather Maps

 It’s time to mesmerize at the spiraling vector wind patterns of Earth Null School.
 Using near real-time weather data, it’s what made this map viral.
 But it’s not only weather, you can see current wind, weather, ocean, and pollution conditions.

 Using supercomputers, Earth Null School forecasts these weather patterns updating the weather map every 3 hours.
-While weather is based on NOAA’s global forecast system, oceans currents are based on OSCAR.
+While the weather is based on NOAA’s global forecast system, ocean currents are based on OSCAR.

 4 Real-time Lightning Map